railroader/DT228B_PYTHON_LAB2/README.md

 #sudo python setup.py install

-Then add the pysha3 library as an external reference in PyCharm abnd its ready to use or you can copy the _sha3 folder into you project.
+Then add the pysha3 library as an external reference in PyCharm and its ready to use or you can copy the _sha3 folder into you project.
 Located : pysha3-0.3\Modules